hosseinv93/rGB/README.md

 First, set up ASPHERE package for inclusion using `make yes-ASPHERE` command.
 This package consists the potential file for original Gay-Berne potential.
 Then, copy-paste `pair_rgayberne.cpp` and `pair_rgayberne.h` into the LAMMPS `src` directory.
 Filnaly, compile LAMMPS using the legacy Make procedure `make machine-name`, e.g., `make mpi`.

 # Usage instructions
 To use this potential in your simulation, use `pair_style rgayberne gamma upsilon mu cutoff`. `gamma`, `upsilon`, and `mu` are the same as the explained ones in the LAMMPS manual. `cutoff` is automatically set to the position of the original Gay-Berne potential minimum.
-To satisfy LAMMPS, assign a large number to `cutoff`.
-For example, two times of the major diameter of the ellipsoids since it doesn't affect the calculations.
+To satisfy LAMMPS, assign a large number to `cutoff` since it doesn't affect the calculations.
+For example, use two times of the major diameter of the ellipsoids.